vitorbraga/pinterrest/README.md

 # README #

 Android project.
-MindValley quest.
-This repository contains a library which handles image loading from URL, and cache usage to save and access these images.
+This repository contains a library which handles image loading from URL to an ImageView.
+This process uses LruCache mechanism.
-It contains a simple application which uses this library too.
+To use this lib, this repo also contains a simple application loading some images.

+- LruCache
+- GridView
+- Retrofit
+- SwipeRefresh